 Human Performance is a bit of a curious title for an album by a group whose regular-dude persona is one conspicuously lacking in artifice.
 But the band makes at least a nominal effort to slightly expand their instrumental palette throughout—some congas here, some keyboard fills there, some car horns elsewhere.
 But more than that, the album expands Parquet Courts’s emotional depth beyond adolescent snark and toward a core of vulnerability.
 The band keeps the goofing off to a minimum, sequestering it mostly to the short “I Was Just Here,” which caps dissonant, off-kilter riffs with a brief Ramones-esque coda.

-Human Performance represents a significant step forward in terms of the band’s emotional range and melodic richness.
+The album represents a significant step forward in terms of the band’s emotional range and melodic richness.

 Otherwise, they’re not afraid to sound sensitive on “Steady on My Mind” and the quavering acoustic closer “It’s Gonna Happen.”
 Even the driving opener, “Dust,” ripples with a more mature air of anxiety, as the dust “sneaks in ignored/It stacks up around” only to “suffocate, suffocate.”
 On the title track’s big, loud chorus, the band even reaches, quite successfully, for something approaching arena-rock guitar drama.
 Frontman Andrew Savage forgoes his usual bark-singing and delivers a vocal performance that’s damn near soulful, or at least as close as he can manage with his limited range.
 It’s an atypically serious and emotionally sincere-sounding song, and even if the lyrics are just a characteristically well-drawn postmortem on a failed relationship, it points down an intriguing path the band could continue to follow in order to transcend their heroes’ influences.